magnumjs/mag.js/examples/tutorials/intro-part1.md

 As an organizer, I want to provide coupons to offer a percent discount on total price.
 Getting Started

 We're going to use this rudimentary starting point.
-You can clone the repository (branch mithril-part-1) and follow along.

 Keep in mind that the purpose of this project is to teach MagJS concepts, so it uses some non-best practices.
 In a real project you would minimize the use of DOM ids, concatenate and minify your JavaScript files, wrap your code in anonymous function scopes, and so on.